Push3 gateway triggers are in beta, which means bugs and issues should be expected. Please contact EKM Metering with details of any issues you see.

 - Select the Omnimeter address (serial number) that you would like the trigger set up for.
 Only Omnimeters, that are assigned to the Push3 you have selected, will be available in the dropdown list.

 Trigger if the metered value is less than, greater than, or equal to the threshold value.
-Use this to trigger if the kWh or pulse count reaches a specified level, or if the net watts is too low (turn on a load for self consumption of solar), or for frequency/vo response, or if the voltage on any phase drops out, or to get an alert if your Push3 gateway is not able to read its meters (using Good Reads Ratio = 0) for example.
+Use this to trigger if the kWh or pulse count reaches a specified level, or counts up a certain amount in a day, or if the net watts is too low (turn on a load for self consumption of solar), or for frequency/demand response, or if the voltage on any phase drops out, or to get an alert if your Push3 gateway is not able to read its meters (using Good Reads Ratio = 0) for example.

 Trigger if the rate of change is higher or lower than your preference.
 Use this option to trigger based on leaks, or equipment failures, for example.
 Please note: rate measurement is constrained by a relatively slow meter read rate, so please do not depend on high accuracy with this trigger.Rate range:

 Trigger if the rate of change if higher than or lower than your preferred bounds.
-Use this to trigger based on voltage anomalies, for example.Pulse inputs:
+If you have a consistent flow or power use that you are metering this will trigger if there is an anomaly, for example.Pulse input states:

 Setting Up a Trigger Action